Taboola Reports Q3 2022 Results

 - Lowering full year 2022 guidance for ex-TAC Gross Profit by 6% to $564-576M.

-/EIN News/ -- NEW YORK, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Taboola (Nasdaq: TBLA), a global leader in powering recommendations for the open web, helping people discover things they may like, today announced its results for the quarter ended September 30, 2022.
+NEW YORK, Nov.
+09, 2022 (GLOBE NEWSWIRE) -- Taboola TBLA, a global leader in powering recommendations for the open web, helping people discover things they may like, today announced its results for the quarter ended September 30, 2022.

 "Our financial performance was solid in Q3—as we exceeded our guidance for revenues, gross profit, Adjusted EBITDA and Non-GAAP Net Income.
 We are effectively managing costs and are reiterating our full year Adjusted EBITDA guidance for 2022 at $152M - $160M and importantly, this year we expect to generate $17M - $25M of Free Cash Flow, even after $21M in net pre-payments to publishers to secure long term deals and $20M of cash interest.
 If we add back net publisher pre-payments and cash interest expense, which is another way we look at this internally, we will generate $58M - $66M of cash.
 Due to continued softness in the advertising industry, we are lowering our full year Revenue guidance by 4%, and ex-TAC guidance by 6%.
 Despite the macroenvironment, we do not anticipate a decline in ex-TAC Gross Profit in 2022 versus last year," said Adam Singolda, Founder and CEO, Taboola.